-- Soft infrastructure needs resulting from growth should be identified and methods to finance those needs prepared in advance of new development. - Depending on the scope and scale of a proposed development, a fiscal impact analysis of the proposed development may be required, in accordance with County policy.
-The fiscal impact analysis will: - Assess development applications; - Allow consistent comparison between projects; and - iii) Measure the county-wide impact of growth. - An applicant proposing to provide utility infrastructure may be required to provide a cost feasibility and life cycle analysis detailing operating and replacement costs in accordance with County Policy. - Prior to approving a development proposal, the County should ensure that full cost recovery methods are in place to capture the capital and interest cost of development. - The County will commit to continued assessment base diversification and should strive to achieve an Assessment Split Ratio of 65% residential and 35% business County-wide through careful consideration of development applications. - Facilitate economic development by linking investors and developers to investment opportunities, providing assistance where feasible, and reducing barriers to companies wishing to invest in the County. - Utility operational and life cycle costs may be recovered through user fees from those benefiting from the service.
+- d) Soft infrastructure needs resulting from growth should be identified by developers and the County in advance of new development, and methods to finance those needs prepared prior to approvalsinadvance of new development. - e) The County should develop and adopt policy on the requirements and use of a fiscal impact model and a utility infrastructure cost feasibility and life cycle analysis for the purpose of: - i) Assessing development applications; - ii) Allowing consistent comparison between projects; and - iii) Measureing the county-wide impact of growth. - f) Depending on the scope and scale of a proposed development, a fiscal impact analysis of the proposed development may be required, in accordance with County policy.
+The fiscal impact analysis will: - g) An applicant proposing to provide utility infrastructure may be required to provide a cost feasibility and life cycle analysis detailing operating and replacement costs in accordance with County Policy. - h) Prior to approving a development proposal, the County should ensure that infrastructure servicing has been identified and planned for, and that full cost recovery methods are in place to capture the capital and interest cost of development. - i) The County will commit to continued assessment base diversification and should strive to achieve an Assessment Split Ratio of 65% residential and 35% business County-wide through careful consideration of development applications and area structure plans. - j) Facilitate economic development by linking investors and developers to investment opportunities, providing assistance where feasible, and reducing barriers to companies wishing to invest in the County. - k) Utility operational and life cycle costs may be recovered through user fees from those benefiting from the service.